 The defense of NSO

-NSO has long rejected criticism of its software, claiming that Pegasus helps solve crimes, fights terrorism and brings criminals to justice.
+NSO has long dismissed criticism of its software, saying Pegasus helps solve crimes, fight terrorism and bring criminals to justice.
 The group announced a wide range of human rights protections in 2019 after being accused of selling its Pegasus spyware to authoritarian governments, including the United Arab Emirates, Saudi Arabia and Qatar.

-The NSO attorney Thomas Clare disputed "inaccuracies" in the report, stating that the consortium had "apparently misinterpreted and incorrectly characterized the crucial source data on which it was based".
+The NSO lawyer Thomas Clare disputed “inaccuracies” in the report, saying the consortium had “apparently misinterpreted and mischaracterized the crucial source data on which it relied.”

 Thomas Clare, legal NSO